MSc Management and Information Systems: Change and Development / Overview

 - Two written references, signed by the referee and on official headed paper.

 - A personal statement detailing why you wish to study the course, your experiences, what you can bring to the course and any other information that you see as relevant to your application

 - Copies of English Language Certification, e.g. IELTS, TOEFL or Pearson test score report.

 - Number of places/applicants

-- Approximately 250 applications were received for entry in 2010 and 35 new students registered.
+Approximately 300 applications are received and 35 new students registered on the course.

 - How to apply